-The stele with Storm-God relief was found in 1975 laying on its face in front of the threshold of a mosque (Dışarı Camii) in Niğde, being used as a step.
+The stele with Storm-God relief was found in 1975 lying face down in front of the threshold of a mosque (Dışarı Camii) in Niğde, being used as a step.
 Storm-God Tarhunza is shown holding a double-axe and trident thunderbolt.
 Behind him is a vine with grapes and in front of him stems of barley.
-On the side of the stele is a 4-line hieroglyphic luwian inscription: "This Tarhunza Muwaharani [ma]de(?), the Hero, the King loved by Tarhunza (and) the gods, the son of Warpalawa the Ruler, the Hero" (Hawkins).
-Tuwana King Warpalawa is also known from İvriz, Bor and Bulgarmaden monuments.
-Muwaharani being his son, the stele is dated to end of 8th or beginning of 7th cent BCE.
-It is currently in Niğde Museum.
+On the side of the stele is a 4-line Hieroglyphic Luwian inscription: "This Tarhunza Muwaharani [ma]de(?), the hero, the king loved by Tarhunza (and) the gods, the son of Warpalawa the just, the hero".
+King Warpalawa of Tuwana is also known from İvriz, Bor and Bulgarmaden monuments.
+Muwaharani being his son, the stele is dated to the end of the 8th or beginning of the 7th century BCE.
+It is currently in the Niğde Museum.

 The round stone base was excavated from the foundations of a house in Niğde in 1906.
-The short hieroglyphic luwian inscription on it says: "This stone Saruwani made (as) his statue" (Hawkins).
+The short Hieroglyphic Luwian inscription on it says: "This stone Saruwani made (as) his statue" (J. D. Hawkins).
 It is possible that this was a base for a statue.
-Saruwani was a ruler of Nahitiya (Niğde) and he is also the author of Andaval.
-Dated to early 8th cent BCE.
-It is currently in Ancient Oriental Museum in Istanbul.
+Saruwani must be a ruler of Nahitiya (Niğde) and he is also the author of Andaval.
+It is dated to the early 8th century BCE and currently in the Istanbul Ancient Orient Museum.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 51314, 52627 and plts.
 290, 301.

 Kalaç M., "Niğde'de Bulunan Bir Havatanrısı Steli / A Stele of the Storm God at Niğde," VIII.
 Türk Tarih Kongresi, 1981: 23943.